Updated on June 24, 2021

 Local notarial services are widely available in Nepal.
 The Embassy does not recommend specific notaries.
 Learn more on the Nepal Notary Public Council website.

-American citizens, Legal Permanent residents and foreign nationals often require the services of an official U.S. notary public.
+American citizens, Legal Permanent residents, and foreign nationals often require the services of an official U.S. notary public.
 The Embassy currently provides limited notarial services to citizens and non-citizens on Tuesdays and Thursdays.
 It is necessary to schedule an online appointment for any notarial service.
+Please do not sign up for this service unless you are requesting a notary.
+If you are seeking other services or have a visa question, please refer to the appropriate section in our website.
+By scheduling a notary appointment, you will be taking a limited appointment slot away from a person who needs this service.

 The fee for notarial services is $50 for each consular signature.
 Consult with the consular officer to determine how fees will be calculated with respect to your specific document.
 Fees may be paid by U.S. credit card or in cash (either U.S. dollars or Nepalese rupees).